-Newborn moms often feel alone or wonder if they’re the only ones who’ve experienced what they feel.
+Newborn moms can feel alone or wonder if they’re the only ones going through this.
 Here’s what I wish people told me about being a new mom.

 I thought I was prepared.
 Realistic, even.
-I read every baby book I could get my hands on, but overnight, new parenthood hit me hard.
+I read every baby book I could get my hands on, but overnight, new motherhood hit me hard.

 I must be the only one, I thought.

 My family and extended relatives with kids all seemed so… normal.
 I couldn’t imagine how they could lead regular lives when mine felt turned upside down.

 “How did you get through it?!”
 I asked them during a family gathering.
 I wanted to gauge how difficult they must’ve had it when their kids were newborns.

 Even then, I still didn’t think they had it as bad as I did—otherwise they wouldn’t seem so unchanged by parenthood.

 And that’s what’s tough when you’re a mommy in the thick of the newborn stage.
 Down the line, we chuckle and reminisce about the struggles of being a new mom, long after the fact.
 We safely laugh about it, knowing we’ve crossed over and don’t have to experience those struggles any longer.

 Unfortunately, that can leave many new mamas feeling alone, even guilty.
 A friend of mine admitted she felt terrible for thinking negative thoughts about parenthood.
 She assumed she was alone in feeling this way, especially when everything you hear about babies seems happy and positive.